david-c14/SubmarineFree/manual/gates/index.md

 ### NOR gate

+The NOR gate has four inputs A, B, C and D. The output Q is 1 (true) if and only if ALL OF A, B, C and D are 0 (false)

 | A | B | C | D | Q |
 |---|---|---|---|---|
 | 0 | 0 | 0 | 0 | 1 |